BLE-LTER/ble-handbook/handbook.md

 - DataSetMethod.
 Enter methods in docbook format, edit for tense and clarity.
 I do this manually; but one can use pandoc (command line tool, comes with RStudio) to do this.
 - DataSetTemporal

+Common pitfalls:
+- Forgetting closing tags in docbook formatted abstract/methods
+- Having ampersands "&" in docbook formatted things.
+Very common in references.
+This will result in a "failed to parse" xml error in the very last EML generation step.
+Use "&amp;"
+- Having less than/greater than signs "</>" in docbook formatted things.

 2. Tables that do reference other tables via FKs but still are relatively simple
 - DataSetEntities
 - DataSetSites